Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Deep Learning.md

 $$
 where ${W}_{i}$ is a weight matrix for the $i$-th neural network layer and $\sigma (\cdot)$ is is a non-linear activation function such as *ReLU*.

 * But first, let us address two limitations of this simple model: multiplication with $A$ means that, for every node, we sum up all the feature vectors of all neighboring nodes but not the node itself (unless there are self-loops in the graph).
-We can "fix" this by enforcing self-loops in the graph: we simply add the identity matrix $I$ to $A$.
+We can "fix" this by enforcing self-loops in the graph: we simply add the identity matrix ${I}$ to ${A}$.

 * The second major limitation is that $A$ is typically not normalized and therefore the multiplication with $A$ will completely change the scale of the feature vectors (we can understand that by looking at the eigenvalues of $A$).Normalizing $A$ such that all rows sum to one, i.e. $D^{−1}A$, where $D$ is the diagonal node degree matrix, gets rid of this problem.